 - Minor complications (which resolved) occurred in 25% of patients.

-- Major complications occurred in 6% and included implant extrusion, implant sepsis, electrode migration, persistent non-auditory stimulation and flap-related problems.
+- Major complications occurred in 6% and included implant extrusion, implant site infection, electrode migration, persistent non-auditory stimulation and flap-related problems.

 - Temporary dizziness, vertigo or tinnitus.